StanfordPL/x64asm/README.txt

 $ <browser> doc/html/index.html

 4a.
 Play around with the command line app.
+    Input file formats are specified with the -i flag (att or intel) Output formats are specified with the -o flag (att, intel, or hex)

 $ x64asm -i att -o hex test.s

 4b.
 Write and compile some code.
+    See the examples directory for more.

 // code.cc
 #include "<path/to/here>/include/x64asm.h"